bricker3k/AwesomeName/README.md

 Our intent on this project is to analysis data on the rise or decline on HIV/AIDs in America by covering these questions:
 - What age group is mostly affect?
 - What are the counts by 2011-2017?
-- Whawt are the reasons people contract HIV/AIDS?
+- What are the reasons people contract HIV/AIDS?
-- What race/ethicity is most affected the most by HIV/AIDS?
+- What race/ethicity is mostly affected the most by HIV/AIDS from 2011-2017?
 - What gender(Men or Women) are mostly affected?
 - How many deaths per year came from HIV/AIDs in America?
 - What state experiences the highest death rate per year?